realXtend/doc/acm_multimedia/overview.rst

  * has OpenGL, Direct-X and OpenGL ES renderer plugins
  * widely available support for exporting models from other applications

-- Qt as the main framework library
- * QApplication based main loop for module updates and rendering
- * Exposing framework APIs and other objects for scripting languages with QtScript (to JavaScript and Python)
+- QT for UI and exposing the API for scripting (Javascript and Python)
- * Framework heavily relies on QObject signal and slot mechanism as its event system
- * Keyboard and mouse input events from Qt translated into our InputAPI events

 - kNet for networking
  * KristalliNet, or kNet for short, is a new but quite mature library…